googlearchive/CustomElements/README.md

     <x-foo></x-foo>

-In the `document.register()` example above, `XFoo` was defined as the new element's constructor.
+In the declarative and `document.register()` examples above, `XFoo` was defined as the new element's constructor.
 Browser limitations require that we supply the constructor while you supply the prototype.
 Use the `readyCallback` to do initialization work that might otherwise be in the constructor.

     var xFoo = new XFoo();
     document.body.appendChild(xFoo);